The scars we call beautiful

 "We all have marks on our faces."
 "This is the map that shows us where we're going, and this is the map that shows us where we've been, and it's never, ever ugly".
 Julia Roberts (Isabel) to Jacob Tremblay (Auggie) in the movie Wonder.

 Every 16th of November, I get to celebrate the remembrance of my second chance on this beautiful side of the earth.
-Always grateful for the gift of another day and year.
+I am always grateful for the gift of another day and year.
 However, there are times when such gifts come with a price, a scar.

-It took me many years to agree scars are indeed beautiful, like the analogy of the half cup, seen half full or half empty.
+It took me many years to realise that scars are indeed beautiful, much like the analogy of seeing a half cup as either half full or half empty.
 What does your scar mean to you?

 Do you know we all carry scars?
-Oh yes, we do, from the emotional ones we hide behind our lovely smiles to the physical but obvious ones that stare us in the face and the physical ones we conceal behind our beautiful clothes.
+Oh yes, we do, from the emotional ones we hide behind our lovely smiles to the physical, yet obvious ones that stare us in the face, and the physical ones we conceal behind our beautiful clothes.
 Kudos to those who wear theirs like wings and fly on them.
 I admire your courage.

 Dealing with my own has taught me several lessons.
 If we dont deal with it, it will mess us up.
-A recent conversation on how we project our fears and insecurities from past negative experiences led me to dive deep into the impact of the scars on our behaviours and relationships.
-And how treating them like a half-empty cup can damage us in the long run.
+A recent conversation on how we project our fears and insecurities from past negative experiences led me to delve deeper into the impact of these scars on our behaviours and relationships.
+And how treating them like a half-empty cup can ultimately harm us.

 Simple steps to overcome the negative impact of scars on us.